Forum Replies Created

 Stress raises reverse T3 and blocks the action of the metabolic active T3.
 If you aren’t sure how this all works, I recommend you watch this explanation.

-Attached below I have added a handout that will dive into details of what nutrients you should be focussing on.
+I have attached here a handout that will dive into details of what nutrients you should be focusing on.

 If you recognize more symptoms I would recommend you watch the full Thyroid Balance course, but as a bare minimum, this video will explain to you how to test your thyroid.